Quickstart

 messages=[{"role": "user", "content": "Summarize this email..."}],

-)The gateway evaluates every prompt against your policies before forwarding to OpenAI.
+)The gateway evaluates every prompt against your policies before forwarding to your configured LLM provider.
 Blocked prompts return a structured error instead of the LLM response.

 Step 3 — Check the result